Covid 19 Parent/Carer Information & FAQs

 Anyone who has tested positive for the virus in the last 90 days will not be required to take the test.
 After this time period they are able to do so providing consent is given.

-School Reopening FAQ's
+Returning to School FAQ’s

 How many pupils will be in a group?